greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/ip4r.html.md

 ## <a id="topic_info"></a>Module Documentation

-The `ip4r` module was developed by `RhodiumToad`.
-Refer to the [RhodiumToad/ip4r](https://github.com/RhodiumToad/ip4r) documentation on `github` for detailed information about using the module.
+Refer to the [ip4r github documentation](https://github.com/RhodiumToad/ip4r) for detailed information about using the module.